Are Frozen Vegetables Better Than Canned?

 Stable year-round supply

 A reliable frozen vegetable supplier should offer more than inventory.
-The supplier should be able to explain crop seasonality, freezing windows, annual planning, and how they maintain stable supply after harvest.
-Frozen vegetables are valuable precisely because they turn harvest-time production into year-round commercial availability.
+The supplier should understand crop seasonality, freezing windows, annual planning and how to maintain stable supply after harvest.
+Frozen vegetables are valuable because they turn harvest-time production into year-round commercial availability.

 Consistent specifications and quality control

 Specification discipline is critical.
-Buyers should expect clear product definitions for cut, size, grade, color, defects, net weight, and storage conditions.
-USDA frozen vegetable procurement standards are highly specification-based, and that is a good model for commercial buying even outside USDA programs.
+Buyers should expect clear product definitions for cut, size, grade, color, defects, net weight, packaging and storage conditions.
+This is especially important for retail packs, foodservice recipes and industrial production where the same product needs to perform repeatedly.

 Packaging flexibility for retail and foodservice

-A good supplier should be able to support both retail and foodservice logic when needed.
-That means understanding case configuration, retail presentation, private-label requirements, bulk formats, and export expectations.
+A good supplier should understand both retail and foodservice logic.
+That means case configuration, retail presentation, private-label requirements, bulk formats, carton marks and export expectations.
 Frozen vegetables work best when the packaging supports the channel rather than fighting it.

 FAQ